petergchang/petergchang.github.io/src/index.md

                                                                |___/
 ```

-I'm Peter, an EECS PhD student at MIT, where I am extremely fortunate to be advised by [Sendhil Mullainathan](https://news.mit.edu/2025/sweet-taste-new-idea-sendhil-mullainathan-0519).
+I'm Peter, a second-year PhD student in the EECS department at MIT.
+I am extremely fortunate to be advised by [Sendhil Mullainathan](https://news.mit.edu/2025/sweet-taste-new-idea-sendhil-mullainathan-0519).
 I am interested in **machine learning for scientific discovery**.

+Previously, I did my A.B. in Physics and Mathematics and S.M. in Computer Science, both at Harvard University.
+My work is supported by the NSF CSGrad4US Fellowship.

 To check out some of the things I've been working on: